Asset Manager – Participating in Projects

 Welcome to the Asset Manager module on MRO SmartHub.
-This guide is designed for company administrators and invited bidders.
-It explains how to access the Participant view, understand the structure and lifecycle of an Asset Manager project, and place bids on packages and part lists.
+This guide is designed for invited bidders.
+It explains how to access the Participant view, understand the structure and lifecycle of an Asset Manager project, and place bids on packages and part lists using Asset Manager, which introduces independent bidding phases and continuous awarding.

 Getting started with Asset Manager